 If you haven't spent some quality time reading the online satirical newspaper The Onion, then you're seriously missing out on a good laugh.
 (And you've kind of been living under a rock.)
 But seriously, I sometimes forget how consistently hysterical the articles are.

 The publication started in 1988 and they've managed to successfully maintain a high standard for humor and writing ever since.
-Their headlines are laugh-out-loud funny in and of themselves -- from "Free-Thinking Cat Sh**s Outside the Box" to "Archaeological Dig Uncovers Ancient Race of Skeleton People" to "Find the Thing You're Most Passionate About, Then Do It On Nights and Weekends For the Rest of Your Life."
+Their headlines are laugh-out-loud funny in and of themselves -- from "Free-Thinking Cat Sh**s Outside the Box" to "Archaeological Dig Uncovers Ancient Race of Skeleton People" to "Buyer Of $450 Million Da Vinci Painting Sort Of Assumed It Would Come With Frame."

 Of course, their headlines being hilarious makes sense, seeing as the headline is where each story begins.
 This awesome episode of NPR's This American Life gives you a really cool peek into The Onion's editorial process.